On bi-skew braces and brace blocks: Introduction

 The paper is organised as follows.

-In section~\ref{sec: prelim} we state the preliminaries which are used throughout the paper.
+In section~\ref{sec: prelim} we recall the preliminaries that are used throughout the paper.

-Section~\ref{sec: structural result} states several structural results of bi-skew braces.
-We relate structural properties of a bi-skew brace to those of its associated skew brace with interchanged operations and also to properties of a suitable group associated with the skew brace.
-Moreover, we give an affirmative answer to Byott's conjecture in the case of bi-skew braces.
+In section~\ref{sec: structural result} we state several structural results of bi-skew braces.
+We relate structural properties of a bi-skew brace to those of its associated skew brace with swapped operations and also to properties of a suitable group associated with the skew brace.
+Moreover, we give an affirmative answer to Byott's conjecture in the case of bi-skew braces, employing an approach that also works for several other classes of skew braces.
 At last, we state a characterisation of a recently defined class of skew braces~\cite{BNY22}, called $\gamma$-homomorphic skew braces, which bears a strong resemblance to a characterisation of bi-skew braces by Caranti.
 This resemblance is further emphasised when we discuss two slightly different constructions.
-One is a new way to obtain examples of bi-skew braces described by Childs and the other yields a new construction of $\gamma$-homomorphic skew braces.
+One yields a new construction of $\gamma$-homomorphic skew braces and the other is a new way to obtain examples of bi-skew braces described by Childs.

 Section~\ref{sec: classification} contains two classification results.
-We first prove an upper bound on the right nilpotency class of braces with multiplicative group $\Z^n$.
+We first prove an upper bound on the right nilpotency class of braces with multiplicative group isomorphic to $\Z^n$.
 In particular, we recover the known result that such a brace is trivial if $n=1$ and the new result that it is a bi-skew brace if $n=2$.
-Secondly, we use bi-skew braces to prove an open problem posed by Vendramin concerning the classification of skew braces with a multiplicative group isomorphic to $\Z$.
+Secondly, we use bi-skew braces to prove an open problem posed by L.~Vendramin concerning the classification of skew braces with a multiplicative group isomorphic to $\Z$.

-Section~\ref{sec: bi and YBE} starts with a short summary concerning the connection between skew braces and solutions of the set-theoretic Yang--Baxter equation.
-We then give new results which show that the property of being a bi-skew brace can still be recognised when we look at the associated solution of the set-theoretic Yang--Baxter equation.
+Section~\ref{sec: bi and YBE} starts with a short summary concerning the connection between skew braces and set-theoretic solutions of the Yang--Baxter equation.
+We then give new results which show that the property of being a bi-skew brace can still be recognised when we look at the associated set-theoretic solution of the Yang--Baxter equation.
 On the other hand, we show with a counterexample that the associated solutions to both skew brace structures of a bi-skew brace can not be related in a direct way.
-We also study when the structure group of the solution is a bi-skew brace.
+We also study when the structure group of a solution is a bi-skew brace.